 Track your child’s activity

-There is a separate card that shows you what apps and games your child has installed on their device.
-That way you can keep track of what they download and what they’re doing.
+A separate card shows you what apps and games your child has installed on their device.
+That way, you can keep track of what they download and what they’re doing.
 You can also tap the View all apps link on the app’s card to set usage limits on any app on the phone.
-We’re not sure why the app and game download card is separate from the activity card, but that’s the way it is as of the time of this writing.
+We’re not sure why the app and game download card is separate from the activity card, but that’s how it is as of the time of this writing.

 Restrict screen time